Fyodor Urine Malaria Test (UMT)

 7.06 USD (Naira 2900) converted in June 2021

 Blood based malaria tests

-The UMT is a sensitive and specific immunochromatographic lateral flow assay which can be easily performed by an untrained individual using a urine sample.
+The UMT is a sensitive and specific immunochromatographic lateral flow assay that can be easily performed by an untrained individual using a urine sample.
 To perform, the test strip is dropped into a clean container with as little as 100 µl (5 drops) of urine, allowed to wick up the strip for 1-2 minutes, and incubated at room temperature for 20 minutes.
-If two visible lines appear on the strip, the test is positive; if one line appears, the test is negative.

 According to Fyodor, the UMT demonstrates equivalent performance compared to commercially available blood-based rapid tests for the diagnosis of clinical malaria, with a limit of detection of 125 parasites/µl, well within the 100-200 parasites/µl analytical performance range recommended for malaria RDT’s by the World Health Organization.

 - Sensitivity of above 80%

 - Using urine as a sample other than blood

 A 2014 study in which the disease prevalence was 41.2% found that the detection sensitivity for the UMT was 83.75%.
 In addition, the UMT had a sensitivity of 120 parasites/μl but the sensitivity at parasite density less than ≤200 parasites/μl was 50% and 89.71% at density ≥201 parasites/μl with a specificity of 83.48%.
 The positive and negative predictive values were 77.91% and 88.07%, respectively.
 Ultimately, the study concluded that the UMT showed a moderate level of sensitivity compared with blood smear microscopy.
 The test kit requires further improvement on its sensitivity to be deployable for field use in malaria-endemic regions.

 An additional clinical trial was conducted in 2014.